 This is $36 per day to a maximum of $400 and is non-refundable.

 Every boat must take a cell phone with them.
-The charge is $20, which goes straight onto the phone to give you $20 worth of credit, it is $0.25 for international calls to USA, Canada and UK and only $0.20 for a local call.
+The charge is $20, which goes straight onto the phone to give you $20 worth of credit, it is $0.30 for local and international calls to USA, Canada and UK.

 With your dinghy you will get a 5 gallon tank of fuel.
 It is dependent on how much dinghy driving you do, but usually this is sufficient for your trip!